-- We offer necessary services intended to provide tailored end-to-end solutions: - Installation: The certified partners of our installer network, receive training from a team of professional engineers.
+- Services - We offer necessary services intended to provide tailored end-to-end solutions: - Installation: The certified partners of our installer network, receive training from a team of professional engineers.
 The in-depth acquired knowledge of our products ensure installations according to local governmental and industrial standards.
-This also allows us to sell charger and installation bundles through its ecommerce website and on 3rd party marketplaces like Amazon.
-We charge a percentage of the total installation cost to the installer for providing any business opportunity.

-- Charging network management: Our Charge Point Operators manage the provided charging networks, making sure every charger is operative and providing support and assistance on any charging related doubt or potential issue. - In 2023, we introduced the Wallbox Care Program, specifically designed for fast-charging solutions.
+This also allows us to sell charger and installation bundles through its ecommerce website and on 3rd party marketplaces like Amazon. - Charging network management: Our Charge Point Operators manage the provided charging networks, making sure every charger is operative and providing support and assistance on any charging related doubt or potential issue. - In 2023, we introduced the Wallbox Care Program, specifically designed for fast-charging solutions.
 This program provides a variety of customizable services aimed at providing an optimal installation, operation, and maintenance of Supernova.
 The services offered include commissioning, corrective and preventive maintenance, remote support, spare parts, extended warranty, training, and support materials.